 My kids like pretty much everything except Raisin Bran.
 This is also a treat for “running out the door because mom” is late type breakfast.

 This is another breakfast I try to limit due to sugar and additives.
 I recommend reading the ingredients well.

 12: Fruit and Yogurt Parfaits:

-One of the easiest breakfast as they chuck the layers into a glass and top with granola.
-If you put this in to a “grab and go” container it makes an awesome breakfast for those rushing days.
+Bonus: If you put this in to a “grab and go” container it makes an awesome breakfast for those rushing days.

 Make Ahead Breakfast: